ben-cooper/Array/Readme.md

 * array_get returns the element at the specified index
 * array_update changes the element at the specified index to the specified value
 * array_destroy frees all the memory used by the array
+* array_pop removes and returns the last element of the array

 ## Properties
 ### Read Only